daniel-alts/pizza_app/README.md

 - An account must be created "Post" before order can be created, get, updated, or deleted
 - (SEE image FOLDER FOR BODY FORMAT)

+2. Used Passport local-strategy to implement JWT authorization to protect the order route

 3. Added query params (Sort) to the Get order route.